AlephAlpha/Nekomata/doc/Builtins.md

 The first argument is the integer, the second argument is the base.

+Fails when the inputs are not integers, or the base is less than 2.

 This function is automatically vectorized over both arguments.
 If both arguments are lists, the result is a list of lists of digits.

 ### `cumsum` (`∫`, `1 -> 1`)

-Take the cumulative sum of a list of integers.
+Take the cumulative sum of a list of numbers.

 The addition is automatically vectorized with padding zeros.

 ### `binomial` (`Ç`, `2 -> 1`)

 Compute the binomial coefficient.

+The second argument must be an integer.

 This function is automatically vectorized and fails when the two lists are of different lengths.